xiaoyang-sde/knowledge-base/docs/programming-language/c-plus-plus/atomic.md

 # Atomic

+## `std::atomic`

+`std::atomic` is a template that defines an atomic type.
+If different threads are reading and writing to an atomic object, the behavior is well-defined.
+Accessing to atomic objects could establish inter-thread synchronization with `std::memory_order`.

 ## Volatile

 The object might have a type that is `volatile`-qualified.
 Each access, such as write operation or member function call, made through a glvalue expression of volatile-qualified type is treated as a visible side-effect for the purposes of optimization.
 Within a single thread of execution, volatile accesses can't be optimized out or reordered with visible side effect that is sequenced-before or sequenced-after the volatile access.